 What is the project?
 How does it work?

 The biomethanisation technology developed has never been implemented in Brazil or Latin America before.
-This is a national expertise and technology developed through a partnership between the Methanum Company and the Federal University of Minas Gerais (UFMG) over the past 8 years.
-In order to do so, the technicians have visited more than 200 biomethanisation units worldwide and have found solutions for gaps identified in European technological lines.
-They were:
+This is a national expertise and technology developed through a partnership between Methanum Company, the Federal University of Minas Gerais (UFMG) and the Municipal Urban Cleaning Company of Rio de Janeiro (Comlurb) in order to promote the “tropicalisation” of batch biomethanisation with leachate recirculation process.

-- High costs of implementation and maintenance of pumping systems for the introduction and extraction of waste;
+- High costs of implementation and maintenance of mechanical-biological treatment (MBT) facilities in Brazil.

 What are the CO2 reduction goals?

 The Biomethanisation Unit can process 3,000 tons of organic waste annually.
 By diverting this amount of organic waste from landfills, it effectively mitigates the approximately 3.4 MtCO2e each year.
 This reduction is attributed to avoiding the greenhouse gases (GHG) from fugitive methane emissions in landfills and the reduction of waste transfer by fossil fuel trucks.
 The 2022 IPCC Report highlighted that reducing methane emissions is the fastest way to tackle global heating due to its powerful near-term impact.
 Additionally, the utilisation of biogas in a 35 kW moto-generator ensures self-sufficiency within the process, preventing additional GHG emissions from the Brazilian energy mix.